-Before we dig deeper into what makes a car wash soap better than others, we should discuss why car wash soap even exists.
-You see, you don’t want to use your standard dishwashing liquid because that can strip away your car’s wax and dull its finish.
-When it comes to washing your car, you’ll want a car wash soap that is pH balanced (or neutral) and is designed specifically to protect your car’s surface.
+Before we dive into our recommendations, methodology, and reviews for each soap, there’s one thing I want to emphasize.
+You do not want to use your household dishwashing soup to wash your car.
+Doing so can strip away your car’s wax and dull its finish.
+When it comes to washing your car, use a car wash soap that is pH balanced or neutral, and a product that’s designed specifically to protect your car’s surface.

 1. Top pick: Chemical Guys Mr. Pink Foaming Car Wash Soap